Take the First Step Toward Your Electrical Career Now!

 To enter trade school, you must be 18 years of age and have a high school diploma or GED.
 No prior experience is necessary.

 As you can see, there’s no wrong choice when deciding between attending a trade school or applying for an apprenticeship.
-Both training options lead to the same good career and high pay.
+Both training options lead to the same good career.

 Find local training programs now.